-10. Engagements with stakeholders on country implementation
+i.
+Engagements with stakeholders on country implementation

-In 2021 ABM focused primarily on local/mine site, territorial, provincial and Eastern DRC engagements as detailed above due to operational constraints and the prioritisation of these engagements due to the turn-over of the key Managing Director and Security Manager roles.
+In 2021 ABM focused primarily on local/mine site, territorial, provincial and Eastern DRC engagements as detailed above due to operational constraints and the prioritisation of these engagements in relation to operational priorities.

-11. Voluntary Principles considerations in the selection of private security providers and formulation of contractual agreement with private security providers, as well as arrangement with public security forces a.
-Arrangements with public security forces
+j.
+Voluntary Principles considerations in the selection of private security providers and formulation of contractual agreement with private security providers, as well as arrangement with public security forces